vedantwpatil/Evolution-Neural-Networks/README.md

 ## Learning Rust

 Rust calculations are more efficient when using functional programming and iterators, this is something to get more used to.

+#### Need To Finish

+Finish writing the tests for the network functions